 There’s a free version of AllCast with a 1-minute limit on streaming, and a paid version that unlocks the full potential.
 Try out the free version to make sure it works before paying for the premium one.

 Unfortunately, AllCast only streams things that are stored locally on your phone.
-If you’re going to be streaming things from YouTube, Facebook, Flickr, or a local media server, try out AppleTV AirPlay Media Player, an app that will stream audio or video to your AppleTV.
+If you’re going to be streaming things from YouTube, Facebook, Flickr, or a local media server, try out AppleTV AirPlay Media Player [No longer available], an app that will stream audio or video to your AppleTV.

 In researching options for streaming, it’s clear that there’s a lot of disagreement.
-Some people find AllCast best, others like iMediaShare, and some have the best luck with PlayTo.
+Some people find AllCast best, others like iMediaShare, and some have the best luck with PlayTo [No longer available].
 You should definitely try the free version of an app or two to make sure it works how you want it to before committing to a premium version.

 Contacts, Calendars, Tasks, and Notes: SmoothSync and iNotes